 “I am a champion!” the students shouted, some raising their fists in the air.

-The regional winner will be announced later this month by the Duke Office of Durham and Regional Affairs, which sponsors the regional spelling bee each year.
+The regional winner will be announced later this month by the Duke Office of Durham and Community Affairs, which sponsors the regional spelling bee each year.